patternfly-yew/patternfly-yew-quickstart/README.md

 # Patternfly quick start for Yew

-This isn't more than a PoC right now.
+This is little more than a PoC right now.

 ## Pre-requisites